-HOT WORK FIRES
+0609F.5-05 HOT WORK FIRES

 For hot work fires, it will be assumed that the hot work leads to ignition of either transient combustibles, exposed cables, or insulation materials depending on the specific situation.
-Transient combustibles could include flammable materials used in conjunction with the hot work itself (e.g., plastic sheeting or non- scaffold materials).
+Transient combustibles could include flammable materials used in conjunction with the hot work itself (e.g., plastic sheeting or non-fire-retardant scaffold materials).

 If the hot work is assumed to ignite transients, treat the subsequent fire like any other transient fuel fire.
 As-found conditions may be reflected in fire characterization.